OpenRefine/OpenRefine/docs/docs/manual/facets.md

 ## Custom text facet

 You may want to explore your textual data in a way that doesn’t involve modifying it but does require being more selective about what gets considered.
+Creating custom text facets will load your column into memory, transform the data, and store those transformations inside the facet.

 You can also use text facets to analyze numerical data, such as by analyzing a number as a string, or by creating a test that will return “true” and false” as values.

 If you would like to build your own version of a text facet, you can use the “Custom Text Facet” option.
-Clicking on “Facets” > “Custom text facet…” will bring up an [expressions](expressions) window where you can enter in a GREL, Python or Jython, or Clojure expression to modify how the facet works.
+Clicking on “Facets” → “Custom text facet…” will bring up an [expressions](expressions) window where you can enter in a GREL, Python or Jython, or Clojure expression to modify how the facet works.
 A custom text facet operates just like a [text facet](#text-facet) by default.

 For example, you may wish to analyze only the first word in a text field - perhaps the first name in a column of “[First Name] [Last Name]” entries.
 In this case, you can tell OpenRefine to facet only on the information that comes before the first space: